ComparativeGenomicsToolkit/hal2vg/README.md

 ## Suggested Postprocessing:

-*  Remove trivial edges with `vg mod --unchop`.
-This shouldn't be necessary, but output is currently more fragmented than necessary.
 *  Remove overlong nodes with `vg mod --chop 32`.  vg's mapping logic is mostly tuned and tested using a 32-base node length cap.
 *  Sort the output with `vg ids --sort`.